mattrltrent/mattrltrent/README.md

 #### 🤫 Private projects

 I have many private projects.
-If you're interetested in hearing about them, let me know!
+If you're interested in hearing about them, let me know!

 #### ✨ Who I am
 I’m currently a nineteen-year-old undergraduate student studying computer science at the University of Victoria (BC, Canada).
 Derivable from my degree, I have a passion for tech.
 Additionally, this love for software often bubbles over into the world of finance, pushing me to also further my business knowledge.